-FIG. 1.-Physical Laboratories, Owens College.
+Fig. 1.-Physical Laboratories, Owens College.

-The funds of the college were largely increased by the Clifton bequest of 21,500% for the engineering department and the Beyer bequest of over 100,000/., received between 1876 and 1887.
-Since that date the legatees of Sir Joseph Whitworth have given Whitworth have given about 120,000/.
-The capital is now 866,000/., of which 418,000l. is sunk in land buildings and appliances ; almost the whole of this sum is due to private benefactions.
-The income for the session 1898-99 was 39,000/., and of this about 17,000/. was derived from students' fees, 12,700/. from special endowments, and 4,500/. from Government and other public funds.
+The funds of the college were largely increased by the Clifton bequest of 21,500l. for the engineering department and the Beyer bequest of over 100,000/., received between 1876 and 1887.
+Since that date the legatees of Sir Joseph Whitworth have given Whitworth have given about 120,000l.
+The capital is now 866,000/., of which 418,000/. is sunk in land buildings and appliances; almost the whole of this sum is due to private benefactions.
+The income for the session 1898-99 was 39,000/., and of this about 17,000/. was derived from students' fees, 12,700l. from special endowments, and 4,500/. from Government and other public funds.

 These figures give some idea of the magnitude of the work done by the college, though in spite of the efforts made there is a continually recurring deficit.
 Increase in the number of students means a disproportionate increase in laboratories and teaching appliances, which cannot be met by an increase in fees; each extension of buildings involves increased cost in maintenance, rates and establishment.
-While private proved successful, and the Victoria University received its charter in 1880.
-Owens College became by the terms of the charter county.
-In 1898, the Manchester Corporcontributed
+While private trustees constituted by the founder's will to the governors, other institutions as may now or hereafter be able to council and senate appointed under the Owens College Act. fulfill the conditions of incorporation."
+This petition proved successful, and the Victoria University received its charter in 1880.